 What is Transitional Living?

-Living with us during brain injury treatment gives people comprehensive care, with ongoing observation by staff to assess progress around the clock and help our residents get the most from rehabilitation.
+Living with us during brain injury or stroke treatment gives people comprehensive care, with ongoing observation by staff to assess progress around the clock and help our residents get the most from rehabilitation.

 - Driver rehabilitation